 Add Omega-3s to Your Diet

 This type of “good fat” found in foods like almonds, flaxseed, and salmon helps to boost hydration, which keeps your skin looking firm and supple.
-Unfortunately, the same cannot be said of saturated fats found in meat and dairy products that actually increase damage caused by free-radicals, making skin more susceptible to damage.
+Unfortunately, the same cannot be said of saturated fats found in meat and dairy products that actually increase the damage caused by free-radicals, making skin more susceptible to damage.
 Try limiting that amount of saturated fat you eat daily to about 17 grams.